gpropf/clarity/README.md

 Clarity is a web development framework written in C++ using emscripten to facilitate web programming.
 Its purpose is similar to the React or Vue JavaScript frameworks.
 It allows you to connect aspects of a data model to web controls in a "reactive" fashion.
 This means that if the model changes, the web presentation reflects those changes and if the user alters the state of the web controls, the corresponding model elements will update.
 This is all meant to occur automatically, without the need to explicitly handle web events.
 The name "Clarity" is meant to imply that you can see your underlying C++ data structures clearly and in an up-to-the-minute fashion without needing to constantly press buttons to reload what you've been working on.

 I also had existing C++ code in mind as I wrote this.
-I wanted something that would allow you to put an existing C++ program on a website with as little modification to the existing data structures as possible.
+I wanted something that would allow you to put an existing C++ program (say a large finite element simulation) on a website with as little modification to the existing data structures as possible.

 ## Design ##